zineos/aimet/Docs/overview/index.rst

 What is AIMET?
 #####################

-AIMET(AI Model Efficiency Toolkit) is a quantization tools that works on deep learning models such as PyTorch and ONNX.
+AIMET (AI Model Efficiency Toolkit) is a quantization tool that works on deep learning models such as PyTorch and ONNX.

 AIMET enables developer to:

 #.
 Simulate Quantization
 #.
-Quantize models with Post-Training Quantization(PTQ) techniques
+Quantize models with Post-Training Quantization (PTQ) techniques
 #.
-Quantization Aware Training(QAT) on PyTorch models with aimet-torch
+Quantization Aware Training (QAT) on PyTorch models with aimet-torch
 #.
 Visualize and experiment with model accuracy with various precision on activations and weights
 #.
 Create mixed-precision models
 #.
 Export Quantized model to deployable ONNX model format